 Breakdown of multilateral official development assistance

-Healthcare funding goes to the Global Fund to Fight AIDS, Tuberculosis and Malaria, the international drug purchase and immunization facilities and Gavi, the Vaccine Alliance.
+Healthcare funding goes to the Global Fund to Fight AIDS, Tuberculosis and Malaria, international drug purchase and immunization facilities and Gavi, the Vaccine Alliance.
 Environment funds are directed to the Green Climate Fund and the Global Environment Facility (GEF).

-Multilateral development banks in various sectors (infrastructures, agriculture, gender equality promotion, administrative capacity building) help come up with international standards and implement crisis support measures.
+Multilateral development banks provide funding in various sectors (infrastructure, agriculture, gender equality, administrative capacity building), help produce international standards, and implement crisis support measures.
 The World Bank receives nearly 9% of France’s multilateral assistance while regional development banks, including the African Development Bank, the Asian Development Bank and the Inter-American Development Bank, receive 11%.

 Through MOPAN, 18 member countries pool their efforts and strengthen the legitimacy of evaluation tools with regard to the organizations concerned.
-Within the Ulstein Group, France also engages in close and rigorous dialogue with the United Nations funds and programmes on their strategic trends and internal organization.
+Within the Utstein Group, France also engages in close and rigorous dialogue with United Nations agencies, funds and programmes on their strategic guidelines and internal organization.

 Updated: October 2020